Legends of the Summer Stadium Tour

 The Legends of the Summer Stadium Tour was a co-headlining concert tour by American singer-songwriter Justin Timberlake and American rapper Jay Z. The tour supported Timberlake's third studio album, The 20/20 Experience (2013) and Jay Z's twelfth studio album, Magna Carta Holy Grail (2013).
-Overall, the duo performed to 622,559 fans in two countries, grossing a total of US$75.3 million.
-With the 14 dates sold-out, it was the 15th highest-grossing tour of 2013.
+The tour began on July 17, 2013, in Toronto, and concluded on August 16, 2013, in Miami Gardens.
+Overall, the duo performed to 622,559 fans in two countries.

+The tour received generally positive reviews from critics, who highlighted the strong on-stage chemistry between Timberlake and Jay-Z, the lengthy setlist with smooth pacing, and the show's spectacle.
+However, some reviewers gave mixed opinions on the overall impact of the performance.
+Commercially, it grossed US$75.3 million (US$101.64 million in 2024 dollars).
+With all 14 dates sold out, it was the fifteenth highest-grossing tour of 2013.

 Background

-After a six-year musical hiatus, on January 14, 2013, Timberlake released "Suit & Tie", the lead single from the singer's third studio album, The 20/20 Experience which featured American rapper Jay-Z. Prior the 2013 Grammy Awards ceremony, Ryan Seacrest interviewed Timberlake and teased him about a possible joint tour with another artist.
-On that Timberlake responded, "We are still putting it together, but it's gonna be a lot of fun.
+After a six-year musical hiatus, on January 14, 2013, Timberlake released "Suit & Tie", the lead single from the singer's third studio album, The 20/20 Experience which featured American rapper Jay-Z. Before the 2013 Grammy Awards ceremony, Ryan Seacrest interviewed Timberlake and teased him about a possible joint tour with another artist.
+On that, Timberlake responded, "We are still putting it together, but it's gonna be a lot of fun.
 I don't know how much I should say."

 During the award ceremony, Timberlake was joined by Jay-Z at the stage for the performance of "Suit & Tie".
 Following their appearance on Grammys, rumors of a stadium tour between the artists were raised as a result of Jay-Z's posts on his Life + Times blog; he posted series of venues with the note "#LegendsOfSummer this week".
 The Legends of the Summer tour was officially announced on February 22, 2013, when North American dates were revealed.
-The show started on July 17, 2013 in Toronto, Canada.
+The show started on July 17, 2013, in Toronto, Canada.
 The tickets for the show went on sale on February 28, with the pre-sale starting on February 27.
 Citi cardmembers had access to pre-sale tickets beginning on Friday, February 22, at 12 noon local time through Citi's Private Pass Program.

 On July 14, 2013, Timberlake and Jay-Z performed at the Olympic Park in London, United Kingdom as part of the Wireless Festival for a "special preview" of the tour.